edoardottt/images/README.md

-Here I store images for various repositories.
+Here I put images for other repositories.